 “We’ve helped hundreds of students,” said Vincent Windrow, associate vice provost for Student Success.
 “We have a long history in proposing and securing these grants, and in student engagement, retention and success.”

 Brelinda Johnson, Office of Student Success Scholars Academy manager who secured the mentoring grant, said they are “excited about this opportunity.
 Students will benefit.
 We know from our other early arrival programs that peer mentoring works. ”

 Windrow said the Write-On program “mirrors an existing math-science program that Dr. Marva Lucas hosted in University Studies a year ago.
 We’ll identify 30 Pell-eligible, first-generation students from underrepresented populations and pair them with student mentors.
 Each writing mentor will have five students.
 They’ll meet throughout the fall and spring semesters.”

 Johnson said peer mentors will work with incoming freshmen and transfer students and introduce early on resources and things to be successful in their transition.
 A family component is available and faculty can provide feedback on how students are progressing.
 Microgrants ($200) can support students with financial needs.

 TBR’s four additional grants include:

 • “I, too, am Studying Abroad,” a campaign to increase the awareness of education abroad opportunities among underrepresented students from fall 2021 to spring 2022.
-Request was submitted by Guanping Zheng, associate vice provost, Center for Asian Studies.
+Request was submitted by Guanping Zheng, associate vice provost, International Affairs.

 • “Building an MTeach Alumni, Mentor and Student Community of Practice,” from fall ’21 to spring ’22.
 Request was submitted by instructor Robin Bollman and coordinator Heather Green in MTeach, a mathematics, science and agriculture teacher preparation program designed to increase the quantity and quality of mathematics and science teachers.